 The Jesus S. and Eugenia A. Leon Guerrero School of Business and Public Administration Building houses classrooms, offices, conference room, lecture hall, and lab facilities of the School of Business and Public Administration.
-It also houses the Small Business Development Center and the offices of the President, the Senior Vice President for Academic and Student Affairs, the Vice President for University and Community Engagement, and Vice President for Administration and Finance as well as Alumni Affairs.
+It also houses the Small Business Development Center and the offices of the President, the Senior Vice President for Academic and Student Affairs, and Vice President for Administration and Finance as well as Alumni Affairs.